Skylaemmm/SumUp_takehome/README.md

 - Containerization:
   - A Docker container is set up to host the PostgreSQL database and dbt environment, ensuring consistency across development setups.

-## Setup and Execution
-1) Prerequisites:
- - Ensure Docker is installed on your system.

-2) Execution:

-3) Cleaning Up:
- - Use make clean to remove generated CSV files and stop Docker services.

 ## Considerations
 - Data Privacy: Sensitive information is excluded during the data loading process to comply with data protection regulations.